We found the best tot lots and toddler playgrounds in Philly where the little ones can let off their steam.

 This wooden playground resembles a castle that your little prince or princess can explore for hours.
 It has a special area designated for toddlers, complete with a sandbox.

-Swings, slides, tunnels, ladders… if your kid can dream it, this playground’s got it!
-And best of all, it’s accessible for kids with special needs.
+Swings, slides, tunnels, ladders… if your kid can dream it, this playground in Lukens Park has it!
+And best of all, it’s accessible for kids of all ages and abilities.

-There is a climbing wall, a large sandbox, and even a boat where kids can pretend to be sailors and let their imagination run free.
+Freedom Playground is great for kids of all ages and abilities, and includes a climbing wall, a large sandbox, and even a boat where kids can pretend to be sailors and let their imagination run free.
 Over the summer, this park also has misting stations to help keep cool.

-This playground has slides and swings perfect for toddlers, and a fire engine climbing structure.
-It’s located close to Downtown Swarthmore, so you can visit and then walk into town for a meal or snack.
+This fenced-in playground has slides and swings perfect for toddlers, a fire engine climbing structure, and a rain garden.
+It’s located close to downtown Swarthmore, so you can visit and then walk into town for a meal or snack.

-While this playground is part of Primos Elementary school and not open to the public during school hours, it is a great place to play in off-hours.
-Designed with autistic kids in mind, there is plenty of space to safely climb, explore, and swing.
+This playground is part of Primos Elementary school and not open to the public during school hours, but it is a great place for all kids to play in off-hours.
+Designed for kids with autism, there is plenty of space to safely climb, explore, and swing.